squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

    used to encrypt the plaintext.
 It is based on the IK-CPA notion of :cite:`bellare2001key`.

+   The tactic can be called over a biframe element containing a term of the form :g:`C[enc(n, r, m)]`, where

+      • :g:`r` must be a name which is fresh;
+      • there is no decryption in :g:`C`
+      • there is no universal message variable that occurs
+      • :g:`m` is either a key or the diff of two keys, such that the keys only appear in key position, under :g:`pk`, :g:`dec` or :g:`enc`.
+      • If :g:`m` is a key, and a key has been given as argument to the tactic, this key must also occur only in key position.

+   When :g:`m` is the diff of a key, the diff is simplified by keeping only the key on the left.
+When :g:`m` is just a key, a new key by which it is replaced can be specified as arugment.

    .. example:: Basic ENC-KP application

       On a biframe element of the form